htt210/GeneralizationMetricGAN/README.md

-# A MDL based Generalization Metric for GANs
+# An MDL based Generalization Metric for GANs